Board of Advisors

 Maryland Technology Development Corporation

-Stephen is currently Senior Vice President - Technology Transfer & Commercialization for the Maryland Technology Development Corporation (TEDCO) where he oversees a number of programs that support entrepreneurial development and technology transfer at Maryland’s universities and federal laboratories.
+Stephen is currently the Chief Federal Engagement Officer for the Maryland Technology Development Corporation (TEDCO) where he is responsible for the development of entrepreneurial support programs associated with federal funding and for programs supporting the conversion of federal laboratory research into new products and start-up companies.
 Before arriving at TEDCO, he spent ten years at the University of Maryland Baltimore County (UMBC) in the roles of Assistant Vice President for Research and Director of the Office of Technology Development, and he worked for seven years in the Office of Technology Licensing at the Johns Hopkins University School of Medicine.
 Prior to working at Johns Hopkins, Stephen worked for two small medical device companies where he had a variety of responsibilities ranging from rebuilding medical devices under GMP to setting-up and networking computerized accounting systems.
-Stephen graduated with a B.S. in biology and engineering science from Loyola College in Maryland (now Loyola University Maryland), and went on to earn a MBA from the University of Baltimore and a M.S. in biotechnology from the Johns Hopkins University.
+Stephen graduated with a BS in biology and engineering science from Loyola University.
+He also earned an MBA from the University of Baltimore and a MS in biotechnology from the Johns Hopkins University.

 Ryan Blake, CPA '16